video-resource-downloader/video-downloader/README-EN.md

 ### 🎉 Aixiang Resource Downloader

+> This project is a secondary development and optimization based on [putyy/res-downloader](https://github.com/putyy/res-downloader).
 > A cross-platform resource downloader built with Go + [Wails](https://github.com/wailsapp/wails).
 Clean UI, easy to use, and supports a wide range of resource sniffing and downloading.